-Friday, I posted about what to do in Chicago.
-Today, I am sharing where to eat and drink in Chicago.
-Chicago has some great restaurants and many wonderful places to grab your favorite drink, or to try a new one.
+Two posts in a day?
+What?
+This post on where to eat and drink in Chicago is the second part of the Chicago Travel Series:What to do in Chicago.
+Chicago has some great restaurants and many wonderful places to grab your favorite drink or even try a new one.

 Where to eat in Chicago

 Gino’s East- Gino’s East has perfected the art of Chicago-style pizza.
-We checked out the Gold-Coast, Superior location and loved the graffiti covered walls.
-Between the golden crust, delicious sauce and loads of cheese, Gino’s East changed my opinion about how to eat pizza.
-I am just thankful to live near one of the only locations outside of Chicago (Dallas).
+Like most of the pizza chains, there are several locations throughout Chicago.
+The Gold-Coast, Superior location has fun graffiti covered walls.
+Between the golden crust, delicious sauce and loads of cheese, Gino’s East will change your opinion about how to eat pizza.

 Lou Malnati’s- If you have talked to anyone from Chicago about their favorite pizza place, 9 times out of 10 they will say Lou Malnati’s.
-Our group went to the Lincoln Park cafe location, and my only complaint was that it wasn’t a full-service restaurant and bar, although they do have beer and wine.
-Chicago has 46 Lou Malnati locations to choose from, including takeout and delivery locations.
+The Lincoln Park cafe location is great if you’re staying in the area, but it’s not a full service bar (although they do carry a variety of beer and wine)

 Kim and Carlo’s Chicago Hot Dog Stand– Not only does this stand have Chicago style hot dogs, but they offer turkey and vegan style too.

 Siena Tavern- Siena Tavern is a Chicago Italian kitchen with unique pizzas and entrees.
-We stopped in for a late night bite and drinks before karaoke.
 Order the caramelized Brussels sprouts pizza.
 You won’t be sorry.
-However, drink prices are a little steep.
-We were all shocked by the “famous” old fashioned and Manhattan’s price tags, $18 and $21 respectively.
+However, drink prices are a little steep, so keep that in mind when ordering (because the prices aren’t on the menu).

-Forbidden Root- On our friend Jeff’s actual birthday, we had reservations at Forbidden Root, Restaurant and Brewery.
-They even personalized a menu for our group.
-A couple of the guys enjoyed the beer flights and the rest of us enjoyed some delicious craft cocktails.
+Forbidden Root- Enjoy beer flights, delicious crack cocktails and a curated selection of delicious food at Forbidden Root, Restaurant and Brewery.
 Forbidden Roots cocktails have unique flavors mixed in.
 Their mule even has their own “Sublime Ginger” beer.
 The dinner menu focuses on quality, not quantity.
 Although there weren’t an overwhelming amount of choices, there were several vegetarian and healthy options.
-Colton and I split the burger and a side salad, and it was great.

-Tavern on Rush- All weekend, I was craving a good brunch.
-On our last day in Chicago (Labor Day), we found this gem.
-Tavern on Rush has a fantastic brunch menu.
-We all had a difficult time choosing what to eat, because everything looked and sounded amazing.
-I decided on chilaquiles and eggs with chorizo, and it was my favorite meal of the trip.
-The restaurant felt like a country club, with all of the dark wood paneling, but everything from the food and drinks, to the decor was picturesque.
+Tavern on Rush- If you’re craving a delicious brunch, check out the menu at Tavern on Rush .
+Their chilaquiles and eggs with chorizo was my favorite meal from one of my Chicago trips.
+The restaurant feels like a country club, with all of the dark wood paneling, but everything from the food and drinks, to the decor is picturesque.

 Big Star- Big Star knows their tacos.
 Their menu is simple, tacos, chips and salsa, queso fundido, salads and a couple of sides.
 Big Star’s al pastor and chorizo tacos were my favorite.
 They have vegetarian friendly tacos as well.